hakaru-dev/hakaru/docs/intro/probprog.md

 In your model, the result of `match1` is `True` when Alice wins and the result of `match2` is `True` when Carol loses.
 You can use this knowledge to write a conditions for your scenario that will return the result of `match3` when Alice wins `match1` and Carol loses `match2`.
 If a simulation is run that does not match this pattern, it is rejected.
-This condition can be written in Hakaru as:
+This restriction can be written in Hakaru as:

 ````nohighlight
 if match1 && match2: